avaframe/AvaFrame/docs/DFAnumerics.rst

 location or on the mesh.
 We need a method to be able to go from particle property to mesh field values and from mesh values to particle property.

-Grid to particle
+Mesh to particle
 """"""""""""""""""

-On a 2D rectilinear mesh, scalar and vector fields defined on grid points can be evaluated anywhere within the mesh using a bilinear interpolation between grid points.
+On a 2D rectilinear mesh, scalar and vector fields defined on mesh vertex and center can be evaluated anywhere within the mesh using a bilinear interpolation between mesh vertices.
 Evaluating a vector field simply consists in evaluating the three components as scalar fields.

 The bilinear interpolation consists in successive linear interpolations